stackbit-projects/friendly-yam-35292/src/pages/index.md

         avatar: images/deegan_wallace.jpg
         content: >-
-          This year has been turbulent & required a no. of features to be delivered inr ecord time.
+          This year has been turbulent & required a no. of features to be delivered in record time.
 ClearScore Resove & the Covid-hub.
-Alfie was key to
+Alfie was key to getting these both launched
   - section_id: latest-posts
     type: section_posts
     title: Latest from the Blog